Qiskit/qiskit-metapackage/docs/terra/transpilation_passes.rst

 Transpilation Passes
 ====================

-- Passes run with the implementation of the abstract method ``run``, which takes and returns a DAG (directed acyclic graph) representation of the circuit.
-- Passes are instances of either ``AnalysisPass`` or ``TransformationPass``.
-- Passes are described not just by their class, but also by their parameters
+Circuit optimization is a difficult task (in general QMA-complete).
+Each **transpiler pass** (circuit transformation) is responsible for doing one small, well-defined task to make the overall task of circuit optimization tractable.

+Circuits are internally represented by **directed acyclic graphs** (**DAGs**) in Qiskit.
+Tranpiler passes are transformations of a circuit's DAG representation.

+There are two general classes of transpiler passes:

-- Analysis passes analyze the DAG and write conclusions to a common context, a ``PropertySet`` object.
-They cannot modify the DAG.
+- ``AnalysisPass`` analyze a DAG and write conclusions to a common context, a ``PropertySet`` object.
+They cannot modify a DAG.
-- Transformation passes can alter the DAG, but have read-only access to the property set.
+- ``TransformationPass`` can alter a DAG, but have read-only access to the property set.

+Concrete transpiler passes derived from either of the classes above implement the abstract method ``run()``, which takes and returns a DAG.

 All of Qiskit's transpiler passes are accessible from ``qiskit.transpiler.passes``.